A polynomial time approximation scheme for computing the supremum of Gaussian processes: Outline of algorithm

 The high level idea of our PTAS is as follows.
-Fix the set of vectors $V = \{v_1,\ldots,v_m\} \subseteq \R^d$ and $\epsilon > 0$.
-Without loss of generality suppose that $\max_{v \in V} \nmt{v} = 1$.
-We first reduce the dimension of $V$ by projecting $V$ onto a space of dimension of $O((\log m)/\epsilon^2)$ \'a la the classical Johnson-Lindenstrauss lemma (JLL).
-We then give an algorithm that runs in time polynomial in the number of vectors but exponential in the underlying dimension.
-Our analysis relies on two elegant comparison inequalities in convex geometry---Slepian's lemma \cite{Slepian62} for the first step and Kanter's lemma \cite{Kanter77} for the second step.
+Fix the set of vectors $V = \{v_1,\ldots,v_m\} \subseteq\mathbb{R}^d$ and $\varepsilon> 0$.
+Without loss of generality suppose that $\max_{v \in V} \llVert v\rrVert _2 = 1$.
+We first reduce the dimension of $V$ by projecting $V$ onto a space of dimension of $O((\log m)/\varepsilon^2)$ \'a la the classical Johnson--Lindenstrauss lemma (JLL).
+We then give an algorithm that runs in time \mbox{polynomial} in the number of vectors but exponential in the underlying dimension.
+Our analysis relies on two comparison inequalities, Fernique--Slepian lemma [\citet {Slepian62}] for the first step and Kanter's lemma [\citet{Kanter77}] for the second step.
 We discuss these modular steps below.

-\subsection{Dimension Reduction}
+\subsection{Dimension reduction}

-We project the set of vectors $V\subseteq \R^d$ to $\R^k$ for $k = O((\log m)/\epsilon^2)$ to preserve all pairwise (Euclidean) distances within a $(1+\epsilon)$-factor as in the Johnson-Lindenstrauss lemma (JLL).
-We then show that the expected supremum of the {\it projected} Gaussian process is within a $(1 + \epsilon)$ factor of the original value.
-The intuition is that, the supremum of a Gaussian process, though a global property, can be controlled by pairwise correlations between the variables.
+We project the set of vectors $V\subseteq\mathbb{R}^d$ to $\mathbb{R}^k$ for $k = O((\log m)/\varepsilon^2)$ to preserve all pairwise (Euclidean) distances within a \mbox{$(1+\varepsilon )$-}fac\-tor as in the Johnson--Lindenstrauss lemma (JLL).
+We then show that the expected supremum of the \textit{projected} Gaussian process is within a $(1 + \varepsilon)$ factor of the original value.
+The intuition is that the supremum of a Gaussian process, though a global property, can be controlled by pairwise correlations between the variables.
 To quantify this, we use Slepian's lemma, that helps us relate the supremum of two Gaussian processes by comparing pairwise correlations.
-Finally, observe that using known derandomizations of JLL, the dimension reduction can be done deterministically in time $\poly(d,m,1/\epsilon)$ \cite{DJLL}.
+Finally, observe that using known derandomizations of JLL, the dimension reduction can be done deterministically in time $\poly (d,m,1/\varepsilon)$; see \citet{DJLL,Sivakumar02}.